JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 While this was running I went on thelio to look at the WF's and noticed that the `steps = 20000` one was off.
 I was looking at the histogram.
 So, I commisioned another run for that one.

 I don't think these are converging.

+The new dataset finished and I am now collecting new WF's.

+12:08 PM Recap: today I started by briefly working on the vecter Wiener filter  (VWF) project.
+Then analyzed the various WF out puts to see if they converged, i looked at there histograms and that looked pretty good I guess.
+I plotted a few coefficints and it seems like they maybe converging.
+I looked at the actual values and they don't seem to be converging at all.

+Then I started working on the orthogonality test and that is not really going well.
+It failed.

+So, as it turns out the second run I ran of KSE (500 000) was exactly the same!
+Remarkable!
+Given it's chaotic behavior, but, as I think about it I shouldn't be that surprised in fact it is nice to have that kind of reproducability.

+# Thursday, March 4, 2021